 As part of procurement that recognizes safety, reliability, the environment, and human rights, we promote procurement of traceable cacao beans with a certificate of origin.
+In 2021, we switched all Ezaki Glico purchases of Ghanaian cacao beans to sustainable cacao beans.
 By 2022, the Glico Group plans to switch all of the Africa-grown cacao beans it procures to traceable cacao beans.
 Also by 2022, we intend to switch palm oil used in our core brand products to palm oil certified by the Roundtable on Sustainable Palm Oil (RSPO).